lu0425/FIR_Filter_Design/README.md

   <img src="media/verilog_result.png" alt="FIR Filter Equation" width="800"/>
 </div>

-- **Conclusion**: Verilog implementation is functionally correct
+- **Conclusion**: In the MATLAB computation, the first output appears after 21 clock cycles, so the MATLAB results are compared starting from the 21st sample.

-**Note**: MATLAB's `conv` function outputs (N+M-1) samples, where the first sample includes only the first input.
-For a 21-tap filter, valid output starts from sample 21 onwards.
+After truncation in MATLAB, the fixed-point computation results are consistent with the Verilog results!

 &nbsp;